 Plus, you can pair this with another Flare Mini for a stereo sound setup, which is perfect for any party or situation.
 Just don't expect to have all the latest features as it is equipped with a MicroUSB charging port and just Bluetooth 4.2.
 Nonetheless, the Flare Mini will be capable of handling anything you throw at it, and then some.

 Credits — The team that worked on this guide

 Andrew Myrick is a regular freelancer at Android Central and iMore.
 He has been a tech enthusiast ever since the original iPhone was released and continues to flip-flop between devices.
-You might as well hook him up to an IV filled with coffee in an effort to get him through the day.
-If you have any questions, you can find him on Twitter and he'll get back to you.
+You might as well hook him up to an IV filled with coffee to get him through the day.
+If you have any questions, you can find him on Twitter, and he'll get back to you.